Indian-American eighth-grader Dev Shah crowned 2023 Scripps National Spelling Bee champion | Education

 Indian-American eighth-grader Dev Shah crowned 2023 Scripps National Spelling Bee champion

-The National Spelling Bee was launched in 1925.Owing to the Covid-19 pandemic, the competition was cancelled in 2020, a significant shake-up for what is billed as the US largest and longest-running educational programme.The Bee returned in 2021 but with a few changes.

-Dev Shah, a 14-year-old Indian-American eighth-grader from Florida, who correctly spelled the word ''psammophile'' has won the prestigious 2023 Scripps National Spelling Bee.
+Dev Shah, a 14-year-old eighth-grader from Florida, who correctly spelled the word ''psammophile'' has won the 2023 Scripps National Spelling Bee, a prestigious contest where children of Indian origin have ruled the roost.

 Shah correctly spelled the word to win the 95th national bee and the USD 50,000 prize on Thursday.